 One of the most classic houseplants, the peace lily has been around for ages for good reason: It is one of the easiest houseplants to grow.
-The peace lily has been proven to be among the best houseplants to help improve indoor air quality.
-Plus, it happily blooms throughout the year.
+It produces a lush display of glossy green foliage, plus it happily blooms throughout the year.
+The flowers are usually white.

 Peace lilies' large, glossy leaves are emerald green.
 Tall blossoms develop throughout the year as long as the plants receive enough light.
-A member of the Arum genus, peace lilies have large white spathe, or hood, is actually a modified leaf called a bract and protects the spadix, which is the spike of small flowers in the center of the spathe.
+A member of the Arum genus, peace lilies have a large white spathe, or hood, which is actually a modified leaf called a bract.
+It protects the spadix, which is the spike of small flowers help upright in the center of the spathe.
 As these flowers age, the spathe fades to green.
 Along with the standard green leaf variety, there are a few variegated varieties with splashes of cream or stripes of cream in the center of the leaves.

 Peace Lily Care Must-Knows